{/*

 There will always be some prospects who will never convert—no matter how much time and money you spend trying to get them to.
 So, it's a good idea to do everything possible to ensure that only high-quality prospects enter your sales pipeline in the first place.

 The key to doing that is to use lead scoring.
-Lead scoring involves assigning numerical points to your leads based on specific characteristics that make them suitable as a target for your sales pipeline.
-When you're dealing with a leaky pipeline, you can analyze the specific traits of your conversions to develop a scoring system that can identify top-tier prospects.
+Lead scoring involves assigning numerical points to your leads based on specific characteristics that make them suitable targets for your sales pipeline.
+When dealing with a leaky pipeline, you can analyze the particular traits of your conversions to develop a scoring system that can identify top-tier prospects.

-You can also use the same information to come up with a score cutoff, beneath which you won't consider a prospect exit to represent leakage.
+You can also use the same information to develop a score cutoff, below which you won't consider a prospect exit to represent leakage.
 Fine-tuning the quality of prospects entering your sales pipeline can ensure that you're not wasting resources on unconvertible subjects.

 5. Boost your lead nurturing efforts

 A failure in a business's lead nurturing strategies is one of the most common reasons for a sales pipeline to begin leaking.
-To keep prospects moving through the pipeline, there's quite a bit of hand-holding—virtual and otherwise—that's necessary to keep prospects from wandering off.
+To keep prospects moving through the pipeline, quite a bit of hand-holding—virtual and otherwise—is necessary to keep them from wandering off.

 Lead nurturing means building relationships with your prospects so they'll remain willing to keep moving through your pipeline.
 There are multiple ways to bolster your lead nurturing efforts.
-However, the ones you choose should complement your existing sales workflows for the best results.
+However, your chosen ones should complement your existing sales workflows for the best results.

 For example, if most of your sales-related interactions already occur via email, you don't want to focus all your efforts on sending more emails.
-This can be counterproductive and end up driving your prospects away.
+This can be counterproductive and drive your prospects away.

-Instead, it's important to try and get your prospects to divulge their communication preferences right at the beginning of their journey through your pipeline.
+Instead, it's essential to try to get your prospects to divulge their communication preferences right at the beginning of their journey through your pipeline.
 Then, you want to base your nurturing strategy for each prospect based on that.

-Communicating to a prospect what they want will keep your business top-of-mind without becoming a nuisance.
+Communicating with a prospect about what they want will keep your business top-of-mind without becoming a nuisance.
 That alone can help stop leaks at various points in your sales pipeline.

 6. Go all-in on retention

-Last but not least, one of the best ways to address a leaky sales pipeline is to go all-in on customer retention efforts.
-Since repeat customers have the highest lifetime sales value, and are the people most likely to successfully get through your pipeline since they've already done so, you should spare no effort at keeping existing customers happy.
+Last but not least, one of the best ways to address a leaky sales pipeline is to invest heavily in customer retention efforts.
+Since repeat customers have the highest lifetime sales value and are the people most likely to successfully get through your pipeline since they've already done so, you should spare no effort in keeping existing customers happy.

 Next, figure out how many new customers you added during the period.
 Subtracting your new customers from your end total will tell you how many existing customers you ended the period with.
 If you divide that by your starting figure and divide the result by 100, you will end up with your customer retention percentage.

-You can then take your results and compare them to the retention averages for the industry you're operating in.
-If your business has a below-average rate, you can tailor your near-term efforts to increase your retention rate to your industry average.
+You can then compare your results to the retention averages for your industry.
+If your business has a below-average retention rate, you can tailor your near-term efforts to increase it to the industry average.

-After that, try enacting retention rate-boosting strategies one by one to squeeze out every bit of customer retention improvements you can.
+After that, try enacting retention rate-boosting strategies one by one to maximize customer retention improvements.

 Conclusion

-By using the tactics above, it should be possible to find and fix most types of sales pipeline leaks that most companies end up dealing with.
-However, you should always remember that no two companies are alike, and neither are any two sales pipelines.
+Using the tactics above, it should be possible to find and fix most types of sales pipeline leaks that companies encounter.
+However, you should never forget that no two companies are alike, and neither are any two sales pipelines.

 So, you should always keep an open mind and let the data you collect guide your efforts.
-Then, you'll be able to claim the title of master sales pipeline plumber and earn a reputation as the ultimate leak buster for your company.
+Then, you'll be able to claim the title of master sales pipeline plumber and earn a reputation as your company's ultimate leak buster.

 My primary focus is a fusion of technology, small business, and marketing.
 I’m a writer, marketing consultant and guest author at several authority websites.
 In love with startups, the latest tech trends and helping others get their ideas off the ground.
 You can find me on LinkedIn.